Isn’t it funny how conversation changes when you have children?

 When thinking about nursery, there are so many factors to consider!
 Morning or afternoon?
 Which school should we send him to for nursery, bearing in mind he’ll probably end up going there until he’s aged 11?
 Should we send him to the closest school?
 The school with the best outdoor space?
 The school with the smallest class sizes?
 The school with the best OFSTED rating?
 The school that has the nicest “feel” (whatever that means!)?
 The list goes on.

 You can see why it’s such a big topic at the moment.
 The reality is that up until now the main influencers in his life have been the two of us (with some occasional input from time at his grandparents).
 But very soon, that is about to change.
 Soon, he’ll have nursery teachers who will have a significant amount of time inputting in to his life.
-Soon he’ll be surrounded by other children who will all, in some small ways at least, expose Reuben to different views and behaviours and values.
+Soon he’ll be surrounded by other children who will all, in some small ways at least, expose our son to different views and behaviours and values.
 While we still intend to be the biggest influencers in his life (as we believe this is the role of Godly parents) he will be exposed to other voices too.

 What does it mean for the gospel to shape this decision?